phpDocumentor/phpDocumentor/docs/guides/running-phpdocumentor.rst

 In this guide we are going to explain how to generate documentation for your application and how to tune it to your liking. phpDocumentor supports a wide range of options related to the generation of documentation that can help you.

-phpDocumentor is a command-line application that supports several actions, called :term:`commands`, with which you can generate your documentation but also, for example, display a list of installed templates.
+phpDocumentor is a command-line application that supports several actions, called *commands*, with which you can generate your documentation but also, for example, display a list of installed templates.
 In this guide we are only going to discuss the default command: ``project:run``, you can find a list of all supported commands in the :doc:`command reference<../references/commands/index>`